 1. Luggage – Start With a Lightweight, Durable Luggage

-Having the right bag is imperative in this travel market.
+Having the right bag is imperative in this travel market and probably the most important packing tip.
 You want to make sure that your luggage is lightweight, not too large and meets the new sizing and weight requirements the airlines impose.
-If you are and all-inclusive traveler and fly charter airlines like I do then paying attention to you bag’s size and weight are even more important.
+If you are and all-inclusive traveller and fly charter airlines as I do then paying attention to your bag’s size and weight are even more important.

-3. Make a List – spread out your Packing – before putting it in the suitcase
+3. Make a List – spread everything out on the bed

-Be organised and figure out what you will need on your trip before putting anything in the suitcase.
+Be organized and figure out what you will need on your trip before putting anything in the suitcase.
 Try making a list of the outfits and items you will require.

 4. Travel-size toiletries are a Must

-This is especially good with wrinkle free clothes and will save room in your luggage as well.
-Rolling your shirts and pants and then stacking them inside your lugagge will save lots of space.
+The packing technique of rolling your clothes is especially good with wrinkle-free clothes and will save room in your luggage as well.
+Rolling your shirts and pants and then stacking them inside your luggage will save lots of space.

-I started traveling with these over 8 years ago when I switched to Heys luggage.
-These are so great for travelling.
-These lightweight fabric bags come in various sizes and hold your clothes nice and compact.
-You can sort a cube for you t-shirts, one for your underthings and it keeps everything nice and organized. when you get to the hotel, you simply open the top of the cube and you can slide it right into the drawer or onto a shelf in the closet and you are unpacked.
+When you get to the hotel, you simply open the top of the cube and you can slide it right into the drawer or onto a shelf in the closet and you are unpacked.
 Better yet you know where all your shirts are and they are easy to access because they were rolled nicely into the packing cube.
-I always travel with these and every person that has travelled with me has now bought their own set.
+I always travel with these and every person that has travelled with me have now bought their own set.
 It will make your packing so much easier.

 Read more: Sugarmat Designer Yoga Mats and Accessories